bahramiramazan/offset_similarity/README.md

 python main.py  --task train  --data wordanalogy  --experiment additional_exp  --model_to_train  wordanalogy_re_model  --tokenizer_name roberta-large

 ```
-`The data, and model get be in Additional_Experiments.py line 170`
+`The data, and model can be changes in Additional_Experiments.py line 170`

 > 3. To train EquaplProbR run the following :